itsmeleeeo/itsmeleeeo/README.md

 ### It's me, Leo!
 Just another guy trying to code the world!

-- 🔭 I’m currently working on school projects
+- 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning C# and React
+- 🌱 I’m currently coding the world in C# and React
 - 💬 Ask me about games.
 - 📫 How to reach me at fsleonardo91@gmail.com